Here’s how a people operations approach can help streamline open enrollment season, and make it more secure and enjoyable for your employees.

 Naturally, if you build your own automated process, it’s crucial to make sure that you’re meeting all Affordable Care Act requirements, chiefly that you’re required to provide the following to all of your employees:

-- An easy-to-understand summary of benefits and coverage
+- An easy-to-understand summary of health benefits and coverage

-- Coverage examples that show how any given plan would work, and
+- Coverage examples that show how any given health insurance plan would work, and

 - A glossary of terms (think defining important terms like “deductible” and “co-payment”)

 How HR can help employees during open enrollment